 The model is solved at a quarterly frequency.
 Table 1 lists a first set of standard parameters that we take from the literature.
 The labor intensity α is set to target a standard labor share of 36%.
-The discount factor β is set to match an annual real interest rate of about 4%.
+The discount factor β matches an annual real interest rate of about 4%.
 The household's preference over consumption is logarithmic and the Frisch elasticity is set to 2, within the range of standard macro-level estimates (Chetty et al., 2011).
-The Calvo price-setting parameter χ is set to yield a standard average price duration of 1 year (Basu and Bundick, 2017).
+The Calvo price-setting parameter χ yields a standard average price duration of 1 year (Basu and Bundick, 2017).
 The elasticity of substitution between varieties σ is set to 10 to match an average markup of 11%.
-The Taylor rule parameters (φ_y, φ_π) are within the estimates of Clarida et al. (2000).
-Finally, we pick the elasticity ζ between the different types of capital within the firm from early estimates by Boddy and Gort (1971).23
+The Taylor rule parameters